Maryland DUI Definitions

 BAC: Blood Alcohol Content / Blood Alcohol Concentration

-Blood alcohol content, also known as blood alcohol concentration or blood alcohol level.
+Blood alcohol content is also known as blood alcohol concentration or blood alcohol level.
 This is a way of measuring alcohol intoxication for legal or medical purposes.
 The level of impairment may vary slightly between individuals with the same BAC, but it is still a useful system of measure.

 DUI: Driving Under the Influence